mljs/affine-transform/README.md

 ## API

 The inputs of the functions are 3xN matrices consisting of the source and the destination points.
 The third dimension for Z must be padded with ones.
 The output is an object containing the x and y translations as well as the anti-clockwise angle in degrees.
+The points are must be 2D points with the last dimension padded.

 ```ts
 export interface AffineTransformParameters {